Maintaining the stem cell niche in multicellular models of epithelia: Introduction

+The final panel, (C), in Figure~\ref{fig:proliferative_niche} shows mechanistic methods for maintenance of the proliferative niche which are biologically realistic.
+The first is a commonly used method, and likely one contributing factor: high adhesion with the membrane.
+It is known that the adhesion molecules between basal cells and the basal membrane are different than adhesion molecules between cells (hemidesmosomes compared to desmosomes) \cite{alberts15,tervonen11}.
+Two agent based models of the epidermis, \citet{li13} and \citet{kobayashi16}, tightly bind proliferative cells to the membrane, with a dependence on proliferative cell type, by increasing adhesion.
+This does help mitigate proliferative cell loss, however there is no evidence to show that different cell types have different adhesion levels to the membrane, and how strong any proliferative cell-membrane adhesion would be compared to other adhesion strengths.
+Additionally, this method restricts proliferative cell movement which may not be biologically realistic and does not always guarantee maintenance of the population.

-Previous models have employed different strategies in order to maintain stem cell populations. \citet{sutterlin17} fix the stem cells in place on the membrane, thereby ensuring the maintenance of this niche.
-However, such a pinning has not been observed in vivo. \citet{li13} and \citet{kobayashi16} tightly bind the stem cells to the membrane by increasing adhesion for stem type cells.
-While mitigating the issue, this method restricts stem cell movement which may not be biologically realistic and does not always guarantee maintenance of the population.
-Using a multicellular model, which we will describe below, with membrane adhesion functions and parameters based on those used in \citet{li13}, we found the system could not maintain high populations of stem cells.
+Using a multicellular model, which we will describe below, with membrane adhesion functions and parameters based on those used in \citet{li13}, we found the system could not maintain high populations of proliferative cells.
 The desired system structure and a representative example of a simulation result is shown in Figure~\ref{fig:simulationoutput}, and a video of the simulation result is shown in Supplementary Movie~1.
-It can be seen that almost all of the stem cells (red) have been lost from the basal layer and are moving upwards through the tissue.
-Figure~\ref{fig:cellloss} shows the proportion of original stem cells in the basal layer over time for 25~realisations of the model.
-The graphs shows that stem cell populations in the niche reduced to less than 20\% of their original population within 15~days.
-The mean stem cell count after 1,000~days is 2.8~cells, and 56\% of the simulations have no stem cells remaining.
+It can be seen that almost all of the proliferative cells (red) have been lost from the basal layer and are moving upwards through the tissue.
+Figure~\ref{fig:cellloss} shows the proportion of original proliferative cells in the basal layer over time for 25~realisations of the model.
+The graphs shows that proliferative cell populations in the niche reduced to less than 20\% of their original population within 15~days.
+The mean proliferative cell count after 1,000~days is 2.8~cells, and 56\% of the simulations have no proliferative cells remaining.
 Assuming a cell diameter of $10~\mu$m, this is a mean density of 2.8~proliferative cells/$10^4~\mu$m$^2$, and 56\% of simulations have a density of 0~proliferative cells/$10^4~\mu$m$^2$.
-The model description for these results is discussed in detail in the following section.
+The model description for these results is discussed in detail in the model section.